dvdlite/dvdlite.co/src/pages/now.md

 ### Where I'm focusing my energy
 #### May 2024

+April was mostly traveling out of the country for vacation.
+Didn't get as much reading done as I had hoped, as my kindle library book expired and I was unable to renew it.

 :herb: Migrate HomeLab from 1G to 2.5G and 10G networking, clean up rack wiring

-:evergreen_tree: Migrate HomeLab from Proxmox virtualization to xcp-ng

 :herb: Re-establish an personal web foothold with a minimum viable blog using 11ty, decide what to pull in from previous public sites

 :herb: Use lessons learned from previous PKM iterations to reboot my Obsidian vault

 :soon: Paint my home office

+:evergreen_tree: Migrate HomeLab from Proxmox virtualization to xcp-ng

 #### Key
 :seedling: New effort